freezoo2/ha-evduty/readme.md

 This will allow easier installation for people who don't know how to get their station and terminal ID.

+As there was issue with the evduty-free library, I decided to include an updated version of the lib directly in this project for simplicity

 This implementation currently only support getting and setting the max charging current on the charger.